pyOpenSci/software-submission/.github/ISSUE_TEMPLATE/presubmission-inquiry.md

 - Include a brief paragraph describing what your package does:

+## Associated Publication (Optional)

+If your package is associated with a peer-reviewed publication, please provide the details below.
+This information helps us assess eligibility for our [publication fast-track pathway](https://www.pyopensci.org/software-peer-review/our-process/policies.html#publication-fast-track).
+If this does not apply, you can leave these fields blank.

+Publication Title:

+Publication DOI:

+Journal/Venue:

 ## Community Partnerships
 We partner with communities to support peer review with an additional layer of checks that satisfy community requirements.
 If your package fits into an